Cablepicker/cablepicker.github.io/README.md

 ## Download the application
-Download the Cable Picker application on App Store:
+Download the Cable Picker application on App Store (https://apps.apple.com/us/app/cable-picker/id1673756820)

 This plugin is released under the GNU General Public License Version 2 (GPLv2).
 For details, see [license.txt](license.txt).